Living in Falmouth

 Is Falmouth a good place to live?

-What schools are in Falmouth?
+What are the schools in Falmouth like?

-What is the transport like in Falmouth?
+What is the average house price in Falmouth?

 Where does this data come from?